 Topology

 Beside the geometry of a cellular space, cells can be represented in a topological model, which specifies the relationships between points, lines, polygons and solids constructing the geometry (Gröger and George, 2012).
 Such topological models are dedicated to representing spatial relationships.
-As such, their shape and size are not described (Egenhofer et al 1989).
+As such, their shape and size are not described (Egenhofer et al., 1989).
 This is to say, geometric predicates such as volumes, areas, distances cannot be computed.
 As mentioned above, IndoorGML deals only with cells in 3D and 2D space, which are defined as solids or polygons.
 Consequently, the topological model contains only 3D and 2D objects in 3D cellular space and 2D and 1D objects in 2D cellular space.
-More information about topology of cells can be found in Section 8.4.3
+More information about topology of cells can be found in Section 8.4.3.

 Subdivision, aggregation, and selection